BBBSnowball/bl808-linux-nixos/README.md

     However, the current kernel+rootfs barely fits into 8 MB so this is not so likely.
     - We *could* have a non-Linux netboot firmware that boots into Linux.
 My goal is to get away from vendor wifi implementations so I don't think that I will go down that route just to save $2.
+  - All the things that are needed for WiFi must be available without WiFi, of course.
+If parts are identical to what netboot uses, we can mount it from flash.
+Otherwise, we copy it to RAM (e.g. tmpfs or squashfs in RAM) as part of netboot.
 - Write some drivers for linux-iio (if I find the time).
 - Make device trees easier.
   - If Linux for bl808 becomes popular, we will have users switching from ESP32.
 We should make this easy.
   - At the minimum, we need good documentation on how to write device trees for the easy cases ("I want an ADC on that pin").
   - It would be useful to also explain advanced cases that wouldn't be possible without device trees, e.g. load a driver for an
     HD44780 display that is attached via an I2C port expander.
-  - Maybe even create a config
+  - Maybe even create a config GUI.

 How to use it
 =============